-Other studies have explored variants and extensions of FAN within transformer architectures and KAN models \cite{Tkhai2025, Eslamian2025, Wang2025, Tan2025}.
-Wang et al. \cite{Wang2025} report that incorporating FAN into a transformer increases the mean accuracy for EEG-based emotion recognition from 67.78\% to 70.30\%.
+Other studies have explored variants and extensions of FAN within transformer architectures and Kolmogorov-Arnold Networks (KAN) \cite{Tkhai2025, Eslamian2025, Wang2025, Tan2025}.
+Wang et al. \cite{Wang2025} report that incorporating FAN into a transformer increases the mean accuracy for electroencephalogram (EEG)-based emotion recognition from 67.78\% to 70.30\%.
 However, the large and highly overlapping standard deviations (9.69 vs. 9.89) raise doubts about the statistical significance of this improvement.
-Similarly, Tan et al. \cite{Tan2025} show that a Fourier-based KAN improves the average DICE score on a hepatic vessel segmentation task from 66.57\% to 67.57\%, yet no statistical analysis is provided to assess whether this difference is meaningful.
+Similarly, Tan et al. \cite{Tan2025} show that a Fourier-based KAN improves the average Dice similarity coefficient on a hepatic vessel segmentation task from 66.57\% to 67.57\%, yet no statistical analysis is provided to assess whether this difference is meaningful.
 This uncertainty is further reinforced by the findings of Eslamian et al. \cite{Eslamian2025}, who evaluated multiple KAN variants across diverse tasks and concluded that FAN-based KANs do not consistently achieve state-of-the-art performance.
 Their results suggest that the gains reported in some studies may fall within natural performance variability rather than reflecting a systematic or robust advantage.

 Jeong et al. \cite{Jeong2025} proposed the Convolutional FAN (CFAN), extending FAN to convolutional layers, and likewise observed only modest gains.

 Although several works attempt to implement FAN or similar ideas, few provide evidence of statistically significant improvements or a clear explanation of the mechanism by which FAN would offer an advantage.